 What is Scouting?

 For more than a century, the BSA has helped build the future leaders of this country by combining educational activities and lifelong values with fun.
-The Boy Scouts of America believes — and, through over a century of experience, knows — that helping youth is a key to building a more conscientious, responsible, and productive society.
+Scouting America believes that helping youth is a key to building a more conscientious, responsible, and productive society.

-The Scouting program is divided into three main sections, according to age; Cub Scouts, Boy Scouts, and Venturing.
-Boy Scouts is the traditional Scouting experience for young men in the fifth grade through high school.
+Scouting America has four main programs, based on age; Cub Scouts, Scouts BSA, Venturing, and Sea Scouts.
+Scouts BSA is the traditional Scouting experience for young men and women in the fifth grade through high school.
 Service, community engagement, and leadership development become increasingly important parts of the program as youth lead their own activities and work their way toward earning Scouting’s highest rank, Eagle Scout.
-There are currently 855,000 Boy Scouts and 485,000 adult volunteers in the United States.

-One of the objectives of Scouting is to teach boys leadership skills.
-Therefore, scout troops are designed to be “boy led”.
-This means that although there are adult leaders in the troop, their function is to guide and advise the senior boys.
-The actual leadership is supposed to come from the older, more experienced boys.
+One of the objectives of Scouting is to teach scouts leadership skills.
+Therefore, scout troops are designed to be “scout led”.
+This means that although there are adult leaders in the troop, their function is to guide and advise the senior scouts.
+The actual leadership is supposed to come from the older, more experienced scouts.

 AIMS of Scouting: